 Rest is history.
 Unlike most people, I found him really easy to talk to.
 He didn’t judge me about my mixed accent and seemed genuinely interested in what I had to say.
-He sometimes disagreed with me, especially my views about the selfishness of the people, system and the world in general.
-But he was always polite so I didn’t mind.
+He sometimes disagreed with me, especially my views about the selfishness of the people, system, and the world in general.
+But he was always polite.
 He believed the world was a relative place and nature manifested us the kind of people in our lives based upon our own perception and expectations.

 Very soon he grew on me.
 Often I visited him at his office on Campus and sometimes he accompanied me to my home and had tea with my mother.
 However, despite mama’s insistence he never stayed for dinner.
-Until one night, he invited me and mama out on dinner and there he proposed me for marriage.
+Until one night, he invited me and mama out for dinner and there he proposed to me for marriage.
 It was wild.
-We have had not established any physical relationship, apart from occasional hugs and pecks on the cheek when he left our house after tea.
+We have had not established any physical relationship, apart from occasional hugs and pecks on a check when he left our house after tea.
 Then there was this one lingering kiss, gentle yet compassionate, a few days ago when I was about to leave his office.

 Mama nodded encouragingly, and although completely taken off-guard I said yes.
-We got married a few days’ later in a quiet private ceremony.
+We got married a few days later n a quiet private ceremony.
 I had no friends or siblings, only one aunt who flew in from Dublin just in time.
 From his side, it was his sister, who lived in Montana, and two of his friends from campus.
 His sister Julie was a vet doctor, working for a wildlife park.
 She seemed nice, and lived at our place, in fact, shared mama’s room for the wedding and left two days later.
 He moved in with us, and left the apartment he was sharing with a colleague.
-In my mind this was for the best, he didn’t have to pay extra money for rent and mama didn’t need to be alone.

 Soon after I noticed a girl lurking around the corners, looking at me with intensity.
 Every time I tried to approach her, she just disappeared.
-Every few hours she was glaring at me, from behind the bookshelves, at the other end of the corridor or from the far side of the hall.
+Every few hours she was glaring at me, from behind the bookshelves, at the other end of a corridor, or from the far side of the hall.

-I tried to talk about her Ted and described her to him.
+I tried to talk to her about Ted and described her to him.
 He confirmed that the description matched that of her ‘upset patient’ but I did not need to worry as she will not cause any harm to me.
-But, I could just not care.
+But, I couldn’t just not care.

 Her name was Eliana.
 She was ghosting me in the day and possessing him through the nights.
-I had not much idea what was cooking up in her mind.
 That nineteen-year-old had taken over my life and I just could not do anything about it.
 Ted has forbidden me to reach her at all by any means.
 I was not to make a complaint about her, although she quietly was suffocating my life.
 No, actually she has hijacked my life.

 I was angry.
 Angry at him, angry at Eliana.
 I was no fool.
 I knew what was going on between the two.
 I tried confronting him, he called me ‘crazy and paranoid’ one more time before dismissing the conversation.

 Seeing him walking beside her was the last straw.
-I lost my patience, my composure and most of all, control over my anger.
-My mind went blank, except for anger.
-I felt a boiling rush of anger surging through my veins.
+I lost my patience, my composure, and most of all, control over my anger.
+I felt a boiling rush of anger surfing through my veins.
 I made a run for it.
 I don’t even know what I attacked him with.
 I just hit him hard with whatever I got hold of and hit whatever body parts of his I could reach for.

 I was told I was being charged for assaulting a person, and my job was terminated for attacking a fellow university employ.
 When I requested to call my mother, they said she died five years ago!
 Liars!
-I went numb.
-I panicked what Ted has done to my mama.
+I panicked about what Ted has done to my mama.
 They said I lived alone at my home.

 Next, I was told Ted was married to another woman and when I attacked him he was with his daughter, who also studied at university.
-It was not just adding up in my mind.
 They further said I was referred to Ted for mental wellbeing by the head of my department, and he was doing a good job with me until the therapy backfired and Ted became part of my delusional world.
 Or so did my files say.

-After balancing for the assault charges, the state will give my house to Ted as compensation to damages caused by me.
+After balancing the assault charges, the state will give my house to Ted as compensation for damages caused by me.